 I am really glad to see it happening for Richard.
 He has poured his whole life and soul into NASCAR.
-Sure, they don't give you anything in this sport, you have to earn it.
-But it's great to see that company running up front where it belongs.
+Sure, they don't give you anything in this sport, you have to earn it but it's great to see that company running up front where it belongs.
 Now he even has Kevin Harvick leading the Sprint Cup points.

 I think we have a pretty good product on the track right now.
-The Daytona 500 and Sunday's race in California proved that.
+The Daytona 500 and Sunday's race at California proved that.
 I think the consistent start times will continue to pay dividends as we get farther along in the season.
 I think once the word gets out about the racing being better, we will see more folks come to the races and back to the TV sets.

 I just think we are on the right track and I like what NASCAR has been doing.
 They are putting forth a great effort and working really hard to make significant changes that are paying off.
-It's easy to call them onto the carpet when they make a misstep, but we also need to applaud them when they make positive changes.
+It's easy to call them to the carpet when they make a misstep, but we also need to applaud them when they make positive changes.

 Jamie got off to a great start by winning the pole, but when the green flag dropped that car was clearly struggling and slipped back into the field.
 Jamie just had a mediocre day.

 Unfortunately Dale Jr. wasn't able to carry over his momentum to California either.
 I thought after such a strong finish in the Daytona 500 where it was so exciting to see him so competitive again, that maybe had some good luck riding with him again.
 Unfortunately mechanical problems put an end to that.

 Hopefully both can rebound this weekend at Las Vegas and get that positive momentum going again.